Meet the Breeding Team

 The breeding team at Leader Dog supports our breeding stock host volunteers, maintains and develops our breeding colony of dogs, and oversees the health and well-being of the breeding colony, doing ultrasounds, x-rays and breeding.

 Stacey Booms came to Leader Dog in 2013.
 She has been in the animal care industry for over 20 years and is a licensed veterinary technician.
 Stacey describes her work at Leader Dog as “equally rewarding and challenging.”
 She loves working with our puppies and finds joy in continuing the Leader Dog life cycle.
 Some of her responsibilities include overseeing the health and well-being of the breeding colony, doing ultrasounds, x-rays, breeding, and aiding and supporting our volunteer breeding stock hosts.
-Stacey has two dogs of her own, a mix named Barry and a career changed Leader Dog, a black Labrador named Flynn.

 Sam joined the Leader Dog team in 2017.
 What she enjoys most about working at Leader Dog is being part of an organization that embraces the working relationship between a human and their canine partner.
 Her responsibilities include overseeing the health and well-being of the breeding colony, doing ultrasounds, x-rays, breeding and supporting our volunteer breeding stock hosts.
 Sam has a bachelor's degree in animal science and is a licensed veterinary technician.
 In her free time, Sam enjoys spending time with her husband and training her three German shepherds in various sports.